DelunRex/TravelApp/README.md

 # Travel_App_Assignment

-Flutter app as an assignment, by Thinnai.
+Flutter app (following BLoC architecture) as an assignment, by Thinnai.

 ## Commit Messages
 Please start your commits with these prefixes for better understanding among collaborators, based on the type of commit: